clarus/coq-blog/posts/2019-07-25 Continuous testing for Coq projects.md

     # installing the package
     opam pin add coq-io-system . --kind=path -y

+Later on, you may want to publish your package in opam.
+You can just take this file content and create a pull-request on the [Coq repository](https://github.com/coq/opam-coq-archive).
+Since this opam file is used for continuous testing, you can be pretty confident that your package is correct.

 ## Configuring Travis CI
-We add a file `.travis.yml` with the following content:
+We add a&nbsp;[Travis&nbsp;CI](https://travis-ci.com/) file&nbsp;`.travis.yml` with the following content:

     dist: bionic
     language: generic